Ola-Youssef/Vacation-Tracking-System/README.md

 # Vacation Tracking System (VTS) - System Analysis

-## 1. Vision
+## 1. Project Overview

-The **Vacation Tracking System (VTS)** enables employees to efficiently manage their vacation time, sick leave, and personal time off without requiring deep knowledge of company or local leave policies.
-The system aims to simplify the leave process, reduce manual effort, and improve overall efficiency.
+The Vacation Tracking System (VTS) is the first project in a 6-month Node.js mentorship program.
+The goal of this phase is to analyze and design the system before implementation.

 ---

-## 2. Functional Requirements
+## 2. Vision

-1. The system shall allow managers and HR personnel to validate employee vacation requests.
-2. The system shall retrieve and process employee request data.
-3. The system shall send email notifications to managers for approval.
+The **Vacation Tracking System (VTS)** enables employees to manage their vacation time, sick leave, and personal time off in a simple and efficient way, without needing deep knowledge of company leave policies.

+The system aims to:
+- Simplify leave requests and approvals
+- Reduce manual HR operations
+- Improve workflow efficiency
-4. The system shall integrate with internal systems and HR legacy systems.
+- Ensure proper integration with internal systems
-5. The system shall maintain activity logs for all transactions.
-6. The system shall allow HR and system administrators to override system rules when necessary.
-7. The system shall allow managers to grant personal leave within system-defined limits.
-8. The system shall provide a web service interface for querying employee vacation summaries.
-9. The system shall retrieve employee data and updates from HR legacy systems.

 ---

-## 3. Non-Functional Requirements
+## 3. Functional Requirements

-* **Usability**
-* **Performance**
-* **Readability**
-* **Security**
+The system shall:

+- Allow employees to submit vacation, sick leave, and personal leave requests.
+- Enable managers and HR personnel to review and validate requests.
+- Send email notifications to managers for approval actions.
+- Integrate with internal HR and legacy systems to retrieve and update employee data.
+- Maintain logs for all system activities and transactions.
+- Allow administrators and HR staff to override system rules when necessary.
+- Allow managers to approve limited personal leave within defined policies.
+- Provide APIs or web services for querying employee leave summaries.

 ---

-## 4. Constraints
+## 4. Non-Functional Requirements

-### 4.1 Organizational Constraints

-* The system must be designed and implemented in accordance with organizational rules and policies governing leave requests.

-### 4.2 System Implementation Constraints

-* The system must use existing hardware and middleware.
-* The system must be integrated into the existing intranet portal.
-* The system must use the portal’s Single Sign-On (SSO) for authentication.
-* The system must integrate with HR legacy systems for retrieving and updating employee data.
-* The system must provide web service interfaces for other internal systems.
+The system must ensure:

+- **Usability:** Simple and intuitive interface for all users.
+- **Performance:** Fast processing of requests and responses.
+- **Security:** Protected access using authentication and role-based authorization.
+- **Maintainability:** Clean and structured system design for easy updates and scaling.

 ---

-## 5. Domain Description
+## 5. System Constraints

-The current vacation approval process requires both manager approval and HR review, resulting in delays and increased operational costs.
-The proposed system automates this workflow to improve efficiency, reduce processing time, and optimize resource utilization.
+### Organizational Constraints
+- The system must comply with company policies and HR rules regarding leave management.

+### Technical Constraints
+- Must use existing infrastructure and middleware.
+- Must integrate with the company intranet portal.
+- Must use Single Sign-On (SSO) for authentication.
+- Must integrate with legacy HR systems.
+- Must expose web services for internal system communication.

 ---

+## 6. Domain Description

+The current leave approval process requires manual validation by both managers and HR, which leads to delays and increased operational effort.

+The proposed system automates this workflow by:
+- Digitizing leave requests
+- Streamlining approval processes
+- Reducing processing time
+- Improving operational efficiency

+---

-## 6. System Actors
+## 7. System Actors

 ### Employee

-* Primary user of the system.
-* Manages personal vacation, sick leave, and time-off requests.
+- Submits and manages personal leave requests.

 ### Manager

-* Has all employee capabilities.
-* Approves or rejects employee requests.
+- Reviews and approves/rejects employee leave requests.
-* Grants personal or compensatory leave within defined limits.
+- Can grant limited personal or compensatory leave.

-### Clerk (HR Staff)
+### HR Clerk
+- Maintains employee records.

-* Maintains and updates employee records.
+- Views, adds, and updates employee information.
-* Has permissions to view, add, and modify employee data.
-* Uses role-based access with separate login credentials.
+- Operates with role-based access control.

-### System Admin
+### System Administrator
-* Manages technical infrastructure (e.g., web server, database).
-* Handles system logs, including collection, monitoring, and archiving.
+- Manages system infrastructure and configurations.
+- Monitors logs and system performance.
-* Ensures system availability, performance, and security.
+- Ensures system availability, security, and reliability.

 ---

-## 7. Summary
+## 8. Summary

-The Vacation Tracking System streamlines leave management by automating request submission, validation, and approval workflows while ensuring integration with existing organizational systems.
+The Vacation Tracking System (VTS) is designed to automate and streamline employee leave management by integrating request handling, approval workflows, and HR systems into a unified platform.

 ---

-## 8. Source of the Example
+## 9. Reference

+This system analysis is adapted from:
-The **Vacation Tracking System (VTS)** presented in this document is adapted from an example in *Object-Oriented Analysis and Design with Applications* (3rd Edition), specifically from Chapter 12.
+*Object-Oriented Analysis and Design with Applications (3rd Edition), Chapter 12*